snaplet/docs-old/docs/03-getting-started/01-start-here.md

 # Start here
 Welcome to Snaplet!
-To help you get started quickly, we'll guide you through a sample workflow using the Snaplet Web App (what we call Snaplet Cloud) and the Snaplet CLI.
+To help you get started quickly, we'll guide you through a sample workflow using the Snaplet Cloud and the Snaplet CLI.
 Using these two tools will allow you to capture, transform, and restore a snapshot of your source database into a target development database.

 💡 _As a reminder, Snaplet gives you production-accurate PostgreSQL data and preview databases that you can code against.
 It does this by capturing a 'snapshot' of a source database, subsetting it to make smaller and easier to work with, and transforming any sensitive data._